 Sunglasses are one of the best things about summer.
 And winter, if you're a cool character like us here at T3.
-The last few years, the trend has been massively towards mirror shades, but there are also still plenty of brown and black tinted options out there for those who prefer not to rock the "sadistic prison warden" look.
+The last few years, the trend has been massively towards clear, circular frames, but there are also still plenty of other options out there for those who prefer a more classic and timeless look.

 In short, get yourself a decent pair of sunglasses and your eyes will stay safe, you'll be able to see where you're going, and you'll look (more) like Steve McQueen (a bit).

-Prices vary from as little as £15 all the way up to £200+, with looks from techy to edgy, from cool to classic.
+Prices vary from as little as £60 all the way up to £200+, with looks from techie to edgy, from cool to classic.

 Just want to look like a rock star?
 Choose based on looks and price, bearing in mind that you will eventually sit on them or leave them in a bar.